Skip links

 Our strength as a club derives from our friendships, and are strengthened by our contact during acts of service, our fund-raising activities and the social events purchased and provided at the auction.

-Over 70 years on from our Charter, we are also in a changing world, and as a club we are ready to meet changes and challenges that would have been unbelievable in 1949.
-In embracing the modern technology that is now available to us we will be seeking to increase our profile, make ourselves more recognisable and well-known in our local area, and to attract new members to join us.
-We will be developing and expanding our website, and make great use of Social Media.
+Now moving towards 75 years on from our Charter, we are in a changing world, and as a club we are ready to meet changes and challenges that would have been unbelievable in 1949.
+We have embraced modern technology that is now available to us and we hope to increase our profile, make ourselves more recognisable and well-known in our local area, and to attract new members to join us.
 Please do visit us again to find out more about us.